 - Are you ready to commit time to building your idea?

 Participants who are interested in creating a startup should know from the outset, that unlike the Dragons’ Den TV show and other incubators and accelerators, The Hub does not take an equity stake in your idea.
-It’s simply an intake to The Hub to get you started.
+Your purpose of joining The Hub is to get you started.
 That said, it is also not just pie in the sky.
-Your ability to do what you intend, your passion for your idea, and the capability of your team will prove vital.
+Your ability to do what you intend, your passion for your idea, and the capability of your team to deliver will all prove vital.
 You will need to convince the judges that you indeed can do what you propose!

-- must be University of Toronto students or recent alumni (up to 2 years from graduation); the core team must include a University of Toronto Scarborough student or recent alum.
+- must be University of Toronto students or recent alumni (up to 2 years from graduation) - OR - must have a member of their core team who meets this qualification.

 - may include students and recent alums from other universities or colleges as part of their core team, but moneys cannot be awarded to such founders directly.

-- must reveal and declare privately to The Hub whether other entrepreneurial funding has been received.
+- must state if other entrepreneurial funding has been previously received.

 - must be either full-time or part-time students, or recent graduates of their institution.

 - may include those who are taking a break from their studies, so long as the break has not exceeded 3 consecutive years.

 - must only be participating as a core team member of one proposed startup.

 The Hub has supported a wide range of startups and startup ideas.
 It has also supported those who are building a small business, as well as those creating a larger venture.
 It has supported companies involved in manufacturing, as well as those involved in providing service.
 Overall, startups: